AnonymouseHucker29/ElesisBot/README.md

 # ElesisBot
-A bot that is made for something(?)
+A Discord bot that is made for something(?)